bazel-contrib/rules_foreign_cc/README.md

 ## News
 **January 2019:**

+- Should be used with Bazel 0.20.0 or newer.

 - Examples package became the separate workspace.
 This also allows to illustrate how to initialize rules_foreign_cc.